djvanderlaan/iso8601/README.md

 Parser for ISO8601 dates, times, and date-times.
 The parse will detect the type and generate appropiate objects containing the date and time information.

+The c++ code is also used in the `iso8601` R-package.
+The source and documentation of this package can be found in the (R-package subdirectory)[R-package].

 Some example code:

 ```cpp